 In order to delete the user, Please check-mark the user and select the delete menu as we shown below.

 A message box is displayed for the confirmation of user delete.
 Click OK to delete, and cancel to Undo

-In order to provide security for a single SSRS report, Please click the down

-	arrow beside the report to open the menu items.
-Please select the Security

-	option from the menu items.
+In order to provide security for a single SSRS report, Please click the down arrow beside the report to open the menu items.
+Please select the Security option from the menu items.

-	Next, click New Role Assignment option to add new user and to assign new role
+Next, click New Role Assignment option to add a new user and to assign a new role

 Following are the list of roles available for each user

 - Browser: This is the basic role that can be assigned to the user.
 A user with Browser role can View Reports, Folders, Models, and resources.
 Apart from this, a user can Manage individual Subscriptions.

 - Content Manager: This is the Highest role that a user can get. he can perform all the tasks that are available in Report Manager.

 - My Reports: User with the role can only work within this My reports folder.
 Apart from Security settings, he can do all the things